hapify/pure/README.md

 ## Contributing

 We welcome contributions from the community!
-To contribute to Hapify Pure, please follow these steps:
+To contribute to Hapify Schema, please follow these steps:

 - Fork the repository
 - Create a new branch for your changes